akleroy/cpropstoo/README.txt

 * moments_to_props : calculate cloud properties based on moment
   measurements and other physical information.

-* (dendrogram) : extract a tree diagram from the level moments type structure.
+* extract_dendro : extract a tree diagram from the level moments type structure.

 ----------------------